thiagowveiga/project-euler/README.md

 # project-euler

-im solving the problems on [Project Euler](https://projecteuler.net) one by one and recording my progress!
+i'm solving the problems on [Project Euler](https://projecteuler.net) one by one and recording my progress!